Male infertility

 Male infertility refers to a sexually mature male's inability to impregnate a fertile female.
-In humans it accounts for 40–50% of infertility.
+Male infertility can wholly or partially account for 40% of infertility among couples who are trying to have children.
 It affects approximately 7% of all men.
-Male infertility is commonly due to deficiencies in the semen, and semen quality is used as a surrogate measure of male fecundity.
-More recently, advance sperm analyses that examine intracellular sperm components are being developed.
+Male infertility is commonly due to deficiencies in the semen.
+Semen quality is used as a surrogate measure of male fecundity.
+More recently, advanced sperm analyses that examine intracellular sperm components are being developed.

 Age considerations

+Sperm motility increases from puberty through one's mid-thirties.
+Research shows that, from the age of 36 onwards, sperm motility decreases from 40% Grade A & B to 31% in one's 50s.
+The effects of aging on semen quality is summarized below based on a study of 1,219 subjects:

-There is a decrease in sperm concentration as men age: 90% of seminiferous tubules in men in their 20s and 30s contain spermatids, whereas men in their 40s and 50s have spermatids in 50% of their seminiferous tubules, and only 10% of seminiferous tubules from men aged > 80 years contain spermatids.
-In a random international sample of 11,548 men confirmed to be biological fathers by DNA paternity testing, the oldest father was found to be 66 years old at the birth of his child; the ratio of DNA-confirmed versus DNA-rejected paternity tests around that age is in agreement with the notion of general male infertility above age 65–66.
+90% of seminiferous tubules in men in their 20s and 30s contain spermatids, whereas men in their 40s and 50s have spermatids in 50% of their seminiferous tubules, and only 10% of seminiferous tubules from men aged over 80 contain spermatids.
+In a random international sample of 11,548 men confirmed to be biological fathers by DNA paternity testing, the oldest father was found to be 66 years old at the birth of his child.
+The ratio of DNA-confirmed versus DNA-rejected paternity tests around that age is in agreement with the notion of general male infertility above age 65–66.